DouglasIde/buscaLivros/README.md

 The application allows the user to search for books and view the results in the form of interactive cards, containing all the relevant information about the selected titles.
 The aim is to offer a fast and efficient search experience, making navigation more professional and intuitive for the user.
 </p>

+<h1>💻 Development</h1>
+<p>If you would like to know a little more about the development of the project, here is a summary of the main points covered: </p>

+<li>I started the project using an HTML and CSS code base provided by Alura, called Buscante, and implemented the search functionalities using the <a href="https://rxjs.dev/" href="rxjs library">RxJS library.</a></li><br>

+<li>I integrated the <a href="https://developers.google.com/books/docs/v1/using?hl=pt-br" alt="API do google books">Google Books API</a> into the project services to consume the necessary data and display it in the form of cards.</li><br>

+<li>I versioned the code, applying good pratices to make it more readable and easier to maintain.</li><br>

+<li>The project was deployed at Vercel.
+You can access it by here: <a href="https://buscante-books.vercel.app/lista-livros">Click Here</a></p></li><br>

 <h1>🎥 Preview</h1>
 <p>A demonstration of what the system looks like, according to the console, how many requests will appear to the user.</p>
 <img src="https://github.com/DouglasIde/buscaLivros/blob/main/README/gifs/RXJSAngular_douglas.gif" alt="A preview of the project">